FTSE ends flat in thin trade, cenbanks eyed

 London's blue-chip index ended down 3.26 points, or 0.1 percent, at 5,684.47 points.

-British broker ICAP IAP.L, down 1.1 percent, was among the most actively traded stocks, as investors sold out fearing it could be dragged into the Libor scandal that has already cost Barclays (BARC.L) hundreds of millions of pounds in fines.
+British broker ICAP, down 1.1 percent, was among the most actively traded stocks, as investors sold out fearing it could be dragged into the Libor scandal that has already cost Barclays hundreds of millions of pounds in fines.

 ICAP has said that it has never been involved in setting LIBOR rates, but rather acts as a broker of cash deposits and derivatives based on LIBOR.
 The broker also said it is co-operating fully with the investigations.